CodyDickson/hiking/README.md

 # hiking
-Photo gallery website for hiking trips
+Photo gallery website to showcase pictures taken during various hiking trips

 Using basic HTML / CSS to design the website.